 Navigating Florida probate laws can be overwhelming.
 The courts today are not setup to help walk you through the process and if you are the person appointed to administer an estate, it is best you do everything correctly the first time.
 Even in the smallest estates, complex legal issues have the possibility of arising and that is where an experienced Florida probate attorney would greatly benefit you.

-As you can see, the role of a personal representative can certainly have its pros and cons and is certainly not for everyone.
+As you can see, this role can certainly have its pros and cons and is certainly not for everyone.
 If you find yourself in this position, we highly suggest reaching out to a Florida probate attorney you can trust and one that will have your best interest at all times.

-Thank you for your interest in The Probate Law Firm and we look forward to speaking with you soon.
+Thank you for your interest in Stivers Law and we look forward to speaking with you soon.